MicrosoftDocs/azure-media-services/media-services/latest/analyze-face-retirement-migration-overview.md

 ---
-title: Media Services Face Detector preset retirment and migration
+title: Media Services Face Detector preset retirement and migration
 description: As Microsoft’s Responsible AI Standards outlines, Microsoft is committed to fairness, privacy, security, and transparency with respect to AI systems.
 To align with these standards, Azure Media Services is retiring the Face Detector preset on September 14, 2023.
 author: IngridAtMicrosoft